farabiahmed/Project-Samples/Tutorials/CPlusPlus.md

 The principal difference between const and constexpr is the time when their initialization values are known (evaluated).
 While the values of const variables can be evaluated at both compile time and runtime, constexpr are always evaluated at compile time.

 ### What are smart pointers? ###
+It is a wrapper around raw pointers.
+You don`t need to free memory manually.
+Smart pointers does so through its destructor.
+They will be deleted on out of scope.
 * std::unique_ptr,
 * std::shared_ptr,
 * std::weak_ptr
+They are resided in <memory>.

+#### std::unique_ptr
+* You cannot copy std::unique_ptr.
+* It will delete the memory upon destruction.

+#### std::shared_ptr
+* References are counted.
+Each increases reference by 1.
+* More shared_ptr can points to same memory.
+* Memory will be destroyed after all the shared pointers are destroyed.

+#### std::weak_ptr
+* It shares the memory with other pointers but doesnt increases reference by 1.

 ### What are the main differences between pointer and reference?
 * Reference can only be initialized, not reassigned.
 It is just an `alias`.
 Has no own address in memory, it shares the same adress with the object it refers to.